Ex-India captain Dilip Tirkey files nomination for HI president's post | Sports-Games

 Former India captain and Olympian Dilip Tirkey on Sunday filed his nomination for the post of Hockey India (HI) president.

-After submitting his nomination papers, Tirkey said that his intention is to take the sport to greater heights. ''Submitted my nomination for the post of President, Hockey India with the blessings of all.
-I am committed to take Indian Hockey to new heights,'' Tirkey posted on his official twitter handle.
+After submitting his nomination papers, Tirkey said that his intention is to take the sport to greater heights. ''Today I have filed my nomination papers for Hockey India president's post.
+I filed my nomination on behalf of Hockey Association of Odisha of which I am currently the president,'' Tirkey told PTI.

+''Hockey gave me a lot.
+As a player I have played hockey for the country for a considerable amount of time and after retirement I have been working for the development of the sport in Odisha.
+So I felt being in the National hockey body I can work more for the game, I can take the game to greater heights.''
+Tirkey exuded confidence of coming out with flying colours in the upcoming polls. ''I have been in talks with a lot of states.
+The entire NorthEast is with me.
+Bengal, Assam, Mizoram, Arunachal Pradesh, Tripura all are backing me.
+Besides, I have been in talks with other states like Kerala, Tamil Nadu, Rajasthan and they have given positive response.
+So I am confident,'' he said.

+Asked about his goals if elected as HI chief, Tirkey said: ''I would like to strengthen the grassroot program.
+I would work towards identifying the reasons behind the decline of hockey in those states where it was popular and produced players and take corrective steps and revive the game there. ''We will visit those places and work towards the development and promotion of hockey.''
+Hockey India elections are scheduled to be held on October 1 and former electoral officer in the Bihar government, Ajay Nayak had been appointed as the returning officer for the polls.

 The 44-year-old Tirkey, a former full-back, was elected unopposed to the Rajya Sabha as one of the three Biju Janata Dal (BJD) candidates.